Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 B12345678-AB

-• A prefix "B" that could identify the type of batch or product
+• A prefix “B”, which could indicate the type of batch or the product

-• A suffix "-AB", which could contain additional information such as the production location or production line
+• A suffix “-AB”, which could provide additional details such as the production site or production line

 Is a batch number mandatory?

-The use of batch numbers is a basis for ensuring quality and safety in almost every industry.
-In most industries, such as pharmaceuticals, food and cosmetics, batch numbers are mandatory.
+Using batch numbers is a fundamental requirement in almost every industry to ensure quality and safety.
+In most sectors – such as pharmaceuticals, food, or cosmetics – batch numbers are mandatory.

 Mockup of Yaveon Papers